ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Tox
 ---
-A tool you might consider using in your project is `tox`_.
+You might consider using `tox`_ in your project.
 While this automation tool is similar to `Make`_, it supports testing of your package in a temporary virtual environment.
 Being able to test your package in isolation rather than in "local" mode guarantees reproducible builds.

 Configuration for `tox`_ is stored in a ``tox.ini`` file.
 The minimum configuration for a PyAnsys ``py<product>-<library>`` project should be: